kircherlab/hemoMIPs/README.md

 gzip -c > mod_Undetermined_S0_L001_I1_001.fastq.gz
 ```

-For the barcode to sample assignment (`sample_index.lst`), use the format for a single index run and combine the double index sequences to one long string (Index1: GGATTCTCG	and Index2: ACTGGTAGG becomes GGATTCTCGACTGGTAGG).
+For the barcode-to-sample assignment (`sample_index.lst`), use the format for a single index run and combine the double index sequences to one long string (Index1: GGATTCTCG	and Index2: ACTGGTAGG becomes GGATTCTCGACTGGTAGG).

 *Cutting UMI sequences out of the main reads*

-If you have for example 4 bp UMIs in the beginning of forward and reverse read, combine them to an 8 bp technical read:
+If you have for example 4-bp-UMIs in the beginning of forward and reverse read, combine them to an 8 bp technical read:

 ```bash
 paste <( zcat Undetermined_S0_L001_R1_001.fastq.gz ) \